ARCHITECTURE GUIDE

 The Burlingame factor

 Burlingame is North Park’s quietest, most photogenic pocket.
 The palm-lined blocks of 28th and 29th between Kalmia and Laurel are some of the most photographed streets in San Diego.
 Spanish Revivals dominate this district.
-Premium reflects both architecture and the protected historic status.
+Premium reflects both the architecture and the protected historic status.

 Pros and cons (honest)